Daci1/discord-bot-ts/README.md

-# Discord Music Bot with JDA and Spring Boot
+# Discord Music Bot with discord-js

-This is a Discord Music Bot written with JDA (Java Discord API) and Spring Boot 3.
+This is a Discord Music Bot written with discord-js.
 It supports various music commands to play and manage songs in a voice channel.

 ## Commands